grpc/grpc-dotnet/doc/implementation_comparison.md

 ### Tracing

 grpc-dotnet has tracing bindings that come from ASP.NET Core, and it works with OpenTelemetry SDK, OpenCensus support is TBD.
+See [OpenTelemetry Example](https://github.com/grpc/grpc-dotnet/tree/master/examples#aggregator).

 Grpc.Core: currently not supported.

 ### Interceptors